aaronjonesii/aaronjonesii.github.io/_posts/2019-3-10-Angular-NGRX.md

 Using this blog post as a `notepad` while implementing NgRx into my web application.

+### Overview

+`State` is an immutable data structure storing the current status fo different parts for your application.
+You can access the state through the store, you can think of the store as a master brain for you application.

+`Store` is an observable of State, which you can _subscribe_ to.
+The store is an observer of actions, which are informational payloads that describe state changes.
+For the store to update the State when data is received, actions must be dispatched to the store.

+`Actions` are payloads of information to update the state by dispatching to the store, an actions has a type and an optional payload. **`Always write actions first to plan out the different use cases of the application, actions are the backbone of an NgRx application.`** Good actions can be read a year later and still be able to easily find where they are dispatched.

+`Reducers` are pure functions that use actions along with the previous state to produce the new state.

+`Selectors` are alos pure functions that are used to get simple and complex pieces of state.
+They act as queries to your store.

+`Effects` are used to connect actions to side effects or external requests.
+Effects can also listen for actions and perform a side effect which that effect can dispatch a new action _if desired_.
+Effects helps reducers from containing too much implementation details, also keeps you state from being full of temporary clutter.

 ##### Core Principles
 - State is a single, immutable data structure.
 - Components delegate responsibilities to side effects, which are handled in isolation.